 With that in mind, let’s look at how you can fix your Cor Thermostat that isn’t connecting to Wi-Fi.

-1. Ensure You’re Connecting to the Supported Wi-Fi Band
+1. Ensure that You’re Connecting to the Supported Wi-Fi Band

 To check and switch your Wi-Fi network band, go to your router’s settings and find the Wi-Fi tab and then locate network mode.
 If you’re not sure how to do this, refer to your User Manual for specific instructions.